wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 https://isc.sans.edu/forums/diary/Verifying+Running+Processes+against+VirusTotal+DomainWide/25078/

 An AUP (acceptable use policy) details appropriate use of information systems, handling standards, monitoring, and privacy expectations.

+“Security is always excessive until it's not enough.” – Robbie Sinclair

 ## More on Security #